 III.
-In-Person Proceedings Including Jury Trials and Grand Jury Proceedings

-(A) General discretion to conduct in-person proceedings under court operating guidelines when safe and lawful.
+In-Person Proceedings Including Jury Trials and Grand Jury Proceedings under court operating guidelines when safe and lawful.
 Courts have discretion to conduct in-person judicial proceedings under the court's operating guidelines discussed in Section III (F) below, but only in compliance with public health guidance, this order, and the requirements of the United States and Georgia Constitutions and applicable statutes and court rules, including the public's right of access to judicial proceedings and a criminal defendant's rights to confrontation and an open courtroom.
 No court may compel the attendance of any person for a court proceeding if the court proceeding or the court facility in which it is held is not in compliance with this order.
 Courts should be particularly aware of scheduling proceedings that require numerous people to be in the courtroom or courthouse common areas, including large calendar calls.